 - Applicants for admission to the MSA program must have earned, or will soon earn, a baccalaureate degree or higher from a regionally-accredited U.S. or Canadian college/university.

 - It is recommended that applicants earn a cumulative GPA of 3.0 or higher.

 - Applicants must complete the following pre-requisite courses prior to matriculation, with a pre-requisite GPA of 3.0 or higher.
-It is required that applicants receive a grade of C or better in pre-requisite courses:
+It is required that applicants receive a grade of C or better (see note) in pre-requisite courses:

 - Two semesters of biology with lab